GLOSSARY

 U.S. REAL ESTATE TERMS

 American Land Title Association or ALTA, is a trade organization representing the title insurance industry.
-ALTA title insurance policies offer Homeowners with comprehensive protection against unexpected title defects and liens.
-ALTA policies are often required by Lenders as mortgage condition.
+ALTA title insurance policies offer Homeowners more comprehensive protection against unexpected title defects and liens.
+ALTA policies are often required by Lenders as a mortgage condition.

 ATLA